Matthew Brettingham: Kedleston Hall

 Brettingham moved on to other projects.
-In the 1760s, he was approached by his most illustrious patron, the Duke of York (brother of King George III), to design one of the greatest mansions in Pall Mall, namely York House.
+In the 1760s, he was approached by his most illustrious patron, Prince Edward, Duke of York and Albany (brother of King George III), to design one of the greatest mansions in Pall Mall, York House.
 The rectangular mansion that Brettingham designed was built in the Palladian style on two principal floors, with the state rooms as at Norfolk House, arranged in a circuit around the central staircase hall.
 The house was a mere pastiche of Norfolk House, but for Brettingham it had the kudos of a royal occupant.

 Legacy

 Its royal occupant may very well have made York House the pinnacle of Brettingham's career.
 Built during the 1760s, it was one of his last grand houses.
 His last country-house commission was at Packington Hall, Warwickshire.
 In 1761, he published his plans of Holkham Hall, calling himself the architect, which led critics, including Horace Walpole, to decry him as a purloiner of Kent's designs.
-Brettingham died in 1769 at his house outside St. Augustine's Gate, Norwich, and was buried in the aisle of the parish church.
+Brettingham died on 19 August 1769 at his house outside St Augustine's Gate, Norwich, and was buried in the aisle of the parish church.
 Throughout his long career, Brettingham did much to popularise the Palladian movement.
-His clients included a Royal Duke and at least twenty-one assorted peers and peeresses.
+His clients included a royal duke and at least twenty-one assorted peers and peeresses.
 He is not a household name today largely because his provincial work was heavily influenced by Kent and Burlington, and unlike his contemporary Giacomo Leoni he did not develop, or was not given the opportunity to develop, a strong personal stamp to his work on country houses.
 Ultimately, he and many of his contemporary architects were eclipsed by the designs of Robert Adam.
-Adam remodelled Brettingham's York House in 1780 and, in addition to Kedleston Hall, went on to replace James Paine as architect at Nostell Priory, Alnwick Castle, and Syon House.
-In spite of this, Adam and Paine remained great friends; Brettingham's relationships with his fellow architects are unrecorded.
+Adam remodelled Brettingham's York House in 1780 and, having supplanted both Brettingham and James Paine at Kedleston, went on to replace Paine as architect at Nostell Priory, Alnwick Castle, and Syon House.

-Brettingham's principal contribution to architecture is perhaps the design of the grand town house, unremarkable for its exterior but with a circulating plan for reception rooms suitable for entertaining within on a forgotten scale of lavishness.
-Many of these anachronistic palaces are now long demolished or have been transformed for other uses and are inaccessible for public viewing.
-Hence, what little remains in London of his work is unknown to the general public.
-Of Brettingham's work, only the buildings he remodelled have survived, and for this reason Brettingham now tends to be thought of as an "improver" rather than an architect of country houses.
+Brettingham's principal contribution to architectural change was perhaps the design of the grand London town house; often with unremarkable exteriors, Brettingham replaced the traditional long Baroque enfilades with a circulating plan of reception rooms suitable for lavish and large scale entertaining.
+Many of these anachronistic palaces are now long demolished; York House was torn down between 1908 and 1912, and Norfolk House in 1938; or have been transformed for other uses and are inaccessible for public viewing.
+Hence, what little remains in London of his work is generally unknown.
+Outside of London, of Brettingham's work, only the buildings he re-modelled have survived, and for this reason Brettingham tends to be thought of as an "improver" rather than an architect of country houses.
+His entry in the Art UK directory describes him as "never more than an orthodox and unenterprising Palladian."
+George Wardlaw Burnet's entry in the 1885 Dictionary of National Biography concluded, "Exhibiting no great novelty of conception, it must be admitted he displayed knowledge and skill equal to those of any architect of his time".